 You'll rent the machinery with equipment leasing instead of purchasing it outright.
 It works a lot like leasing a personal vehicle.

-When the equipment lease term ends, you’ll give the equipment back to the company from whom you’ve leased it.
+When the equipment lease term ends, you'll return the equipment to the company from whom you've leased it.

 You might have the option of purchasing that exact piece of equipment or starting a new lease.

 It might be beneficial if the equipment you need has a short lifespan or you only need it for a relatively short period.

 Leasing equipment could also save you money, as it can be cheaper on a short-term basis.